IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Ethernet LTP 6-0 on BR11, shown in {{fig-multi-technology-link}}.

-The MDSC discovers, using the mechanisms described in {{inter-domain-link-discovery}}, which Ethernet Cross-technology links support the multi-technology intra-domain Ethernet links, e.g., the link between LTP 5-0 on PE13 and LTP 7-0 on NE11, shown in {{fig-multi-technology-link}}.
+The MDSC discovers, using the mechanisms described in {{inter-domain-link-discovery}}, which cross-technology Ethernet links support the multi-technology intra-domain Ethernet links, e.g., the link between LTP 5-0 on PE13 and LTP 7-0 on NE11, shown in {{fig-multi-technology-link}}.